-Author’s Note: This is the guide I wished existed when I started.
-By no means is this guide perfect — far from it.
-But I do think this will help you understand Zettelkasten Method better if you’re a beginner.
+Author’s Note: This is the Zettelkasten guide I wish existed when I started.
+By no means is this guide perfect, nor am I trying to imply that this is the only way to do it.
+But, I do think this will help you understand the Zettelkasten Method (the how part) better if you’re a beginner.
+After reading this, make sure you implement what you learned, and then check out the “Further Readings” section.

 “Why do we take notes in the first place?”